grself/CIS221_Text/README.md

 * 2014\.
 New material on Mealy and Moore State Machines was included, but the major change was in the laboratory exercises where five Verilog labs were added to the ten gate-level simulation labs.
 * 2015\.
 New information was added about adding/subtracting Binary Coded Decimal (BCD) numbers and representing floating point numbers in binary form; and all of the laboratory exercises were re-written in Verilog.
 Also, the book was reorganized and converted to LATEXfor printing.
 * 2018\.
 The labs were re-written using Logisim-evolution because students find that system easier to understand than iVerilog.
+* 2019\.
+The chapters were reorganized and split into smaller units.
+Also, a "What to Expect" section was added to the top of each chapter.